Choose a start date

 A one day training in the use of the Early Sociocognitive Battery (ESB).
 The course will provide attendees with the skills required to reliably administer, score and interpret the results of the preschool assessment.
 The day includes background information and the evidence base, use of videos, training and practice in scoring and interpreting results.
-Full certification in the use of the ESB attendees requires submission of a videoed session of administering the ESB, approved by course tutors.

 Training in the administration of the ESB, including scoring and interpretation of results

 i) the sociocognitive skills assessed and their relation to language and communication difficulties

 ii) how children's performance on the ESB can inform therapeutic intervention

 iii) how the ESB supports working with parents by providing a way of communicating the nature of their children's difficulties and their needs

 Speech and language therapists registered with HCPC, paediatricians, psychologists and teachers.

 In line with those required for entry into undergraduate/postgraduate degree courses in Speech and Language Therapy